 Expedition to West Asia 2017

-In 2017 I once again decided to travel around the chosen countries of Western Asia.
+In 2017 I once again decided to travel around the chosen countries of West Asia.
 Last time I visited that region in 2015 when I travelled in Lebanon, Jordan, Israel and Palestine, but this year my exploration of Western Asia will focus on Kurdistan, a country that officially does not even exist.
 It has been estimated that the worldwide Kurdish population stands at about 30 million and it is the largest nation in the world without its own state.
-The Kurdish lands are divided in Turkey, Iran, Iraq and Syria, while I intend to travel around the unofficial Kurdistan in parts of Turkey and Iraq.

 Therefore this year it will be Turkey and Iraq, and for the second time I’m going to start my trip from Greece.
 In 2015, before flying to Beirut I had been to Athens and since then I am of the opinion that Greece is a beautiful country.
-Greece is a cradle of the European culture and it is very attractive in terms of natural beauty and that’s why before I go to Kurdistan I want to have a holiday on Greek islands.
+Greece is a cradle of the European culture and it is very attractive in terms of natural beauty.
+That’s why before I go to Kurdistan I want to have a holiday on Greek islands.

 I plan to travel for about a month but usually my time extends, what means that I could spend on the road even two months.
 I especially wish myself interesting and educational adventures and I hope to return home safely.